 The practical priority for carriers is process documentation and training.
 The AVOID Act has been in effect since April 18, 2026.
 Carriers with New York construction and premises books of business should audit their current claims workflow against the deadline requirements and identify where the gaps are.

-Key questions: Does the claims management system support deadline tracking by claim type?
-Are adjusters trained to distinguish contractual from non-contractual third-party claims?
+Key questions: Does the claims management system support deadline tracking for all new matters?
+Are adjusters trained on the AVOID Act's unified 90-day deadline structure?
 Do defense counsel engagement letters specify AVOID Act obligations?
 Has the carrier communicated the new requirements to panel counsel in its New York network?

 Carriers that treat the AVOID Act as a defendant's problem rather than a claims management problem will see their net exposure on construction and premises cases increase as policyholders miss deadlines that tighter carrier oversight could have prevented.